jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/tsp/tsp.rst

 recommended to use `Overleaf <https://www.overleaf.com/>`_.
 Overleaf is an online editor that takes care a lot of tedious setup and it automatically backs up all work.

-If using LaTeX, the report must be written with the `IEEE <https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn>`_  conference template.
+If using LaTeX, it is recommended that the report be written with the `IEEE <https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn>`_  conference template.
 Overleaf makes it simple to start using the template.